The Power of Categories

 Later, I found this interesting bit from How to Make Sense of Any Mess by Abby Covert.
 She states, “Sorting is easier than deciding how to sort.”

-It takes only a few seconds to read, and the information is valuable.
+Reading takes only a few seconds, and the information is valuable.

-Often, determining a category begins with defining the purpose of an object, the role of a person, or the relevant classification of an action.
+Often, determining a category begins with defining an object's purpose, a person's role, or the relevant classification of an action.

 Note: Watch for levels found in categories.
 Here is an example from nature: